daisyworld1/Data-Science-Projects-in-R/Airbnb_New_Users_v2.md

 ### Time - Global

 We have two important time-related attributes - timestamp\_first\_active and date\_first\_booking.
 We are not considering date_account_created because this is the same date as timestamp\_first\_active.
 I created a column time_diff to show the number of days for a user to make the first reservation after the date they are first active on Airbnb.
 You’ll find that more than 50% of users make their first booking in the first three days.
-This graph appears to be a Poisson distribution.
-As time goes by, it is much less likely for someone to make a reservation on Airbnb.

 ``` r
 train3 <- train %>% filter(time_diff >= 0)